Guinn v. United States: Background

 The amendment came into force before the election of November 8, 1910, was held.
-During that election, certain election officers refused to allow black citizens to vote; those officers were indicted and convicted of fraudulently disenfranchising black voters, in violation of the 15th Amendment and in violation of Oklahoma State Law.
+During that election, certain election officers refused to allow black citizens to vote; those officers were indicted and convicted of disenfranchising black voters, in violation of the 15th Amendment and in violation of Oklahoma state law.

 Fifteenth Amendment

 The 15th Amendment to the Constitution of the United States provides the right to not be discriminated against while voting on the basis of race, color, or previous servitude.
 In the view of some, the Grandfather Clause in the Oklahoma Constitution was void of racial discrimination since it looked at relatives prior to 1866 and not 1871, creating a loophole that allowed discrimination.

 History of grandfather clauses

 Grandfather clauses were first instituted as a means of allowing whites to vote while simultaneously disenfranchising blacks.
 The grandfather clause in Guinn v.
 United States involved requirement that a citizen must pass a literacy test in order to register to vote.
 At the time, many poor whites in the South were illiterate and would lose their voting rights if contingent upon passing a literacy test.
 The grandfather clauses were introduced since very few poor whites did not have a grandfather who had been able to vote.
 These clauses typically allowed poor, illiterate whites to register to vote if they had been able to vote before 1867 or if their ancestors could have voted then, creating a loophole.
 The laws had time limits, which were used to try to get as many white voters registered as possible before the laws were challenged in court.
 The modern expression 'grandfathered in', despite its links with this racial history, is not generally associated with it.